fwd/nano-to/readme.md

 ## Checkout UI

 Nano.to is a single page application publicy hosted on Github.
-You can expect great things.
-For now Checkout is our first "Feature".
+Checkout is our first "Feature" after Usernames.

 > Free, **Non-custodial** Checkout Pages for your Nano Address.